0xDarkSky/Traffic-Confuser/README.md

 Libraries to install: `pip install requests`

-How to install the project:
+How to install the project: `git clone https://github.com/QL0R/Traffic-Confuser.git`